henricm/ha-ferroamp/README.md

 ### Install using HACS (recommended)
 The repository is compatible with HACS (Home Assistant Community Store).

-Install HACS and add the repository to the Custom repositories under HACS Settings tab.
+Install HACS and search for Ferroamp Sensors and install it directly from HACS.
+HACS will keep track of updates and you can easly upgrade this component to latest version.

 * https://hacs.xyz/docs/installation/manual
    * https://hacs.xyz/docs/basic/getting_started